-The first challenge is developing a systems perspective and understanding dynamic systems.
+The first challenge is developing a systems perspective and understanding of dynamic systems.
 We’ve been talking about this for over 50 years, and yet we still don’t teach it in most business schools.
-We train people in business schools in the different disciplines.
+We train people in business schools in different disciplines.
 So much so that the professors, who are really good at their individual disciplines, often know the other people, researchers, and academics, in their discipline, around the world better than they know their colleagues down the hall in another department or discipline.
 We don’t organize business schools in systems; we organize them in silos by discipline (marketing, finance, etc.).
 We organize the curriculum, the research, and teaching around those same silos.
 So we produce a siloed education in business schools and then we expect people to figure out how to put it together later as a system.
 We’ve been talking about this for a while and everybody shakes their head in agreement, but we haven’t made much progress to remedy the situation.
 So learning about dynamic systems and how the organization is a dynamic system is the first challenge.
-I think if you can’t get to that you don’t have a basis for design because you really do need that understanding as a jumping off point of good design.
+I think if you can’t get to that you don’t have a basis for design because you really do need that understanding as a jumping-off point of good design.

 The second challenge that most executives face is their own ego.
 Collaboration is so important to good organization design.
 There’s no one single person who’s experienced enough to have all the answers to a good organization design or a piece of the organization design.
 Consequently, collaboration is critical to good organization design.
 The leaders who are good organization designers have an ego that’s at an intermediate position between arrogant and so humble that they’re meek and mild.
 This intermediate position means they advocate for their ideas and they have an agenda, but they don’t think they had all the answers and they involve people to help them develop solutions.
 So the technical challenge of systems is probably easiest, and the ego challenge is probably a little more difficult to address.
 The last challenge may be the most difficult to address.